mathjax/MathJax-docs/output.rst

   </script>

-This illustrates using `BROWSER.versionAtLeast()` to make some decisions.
+This illustrates using :meth:`BROWSER.versionAtLeast()` to make some decisions.
 You can, of course, be as complicated as you like about making the choices.
 For example, you could detect if a user is blocking web-fonts and switch to SVG output (which does not rely on fonts but SVG data files).

 If you want something that is more backward compatible with `MMLorHTML` (i.e., if you have pages that configure `MMLorHTML` one way and other apges that configure it another way), here is a version that uses the old `MMLorHTML`'s `"prefer"` object, and only sets MathML mode if they browser can handle that.

 .. code-block:: html